Pentax DA* 16-50mm lens

 The DA* 16–50mm lens is a family of professional wide-angle lenses made by Ricoh Imaging.
 The current version, the HD DA* 16-50mm f/2.8L ED PLM AW, replaced the older smc DA* 16-50mm f/2.8 ED IF SDM lens in 2021.

 smc DA* 16-50mm F2.8 ED AL (IF) SDM

-The Pentax smc DA* 16-50mm F2.8 ED AL (IF) SDM is an advanced standard zoom lens for Pentax K-mount APS-C DSLR bodies, announced by Pentax on February 21, 2007.
+The Pentax smc DA* 16-50mm F2.8 ED AL (IF) SDM was an advanced standard zoom lens for Pentax K-mount APS-C DSLR bodies, announced by Pentax on February 21, 2007.
+The lens suffered from frequent failures of the SDM autofocus drive motor due to design flaws.
+It also received poor reviews due to sub-par optical performance for a lens with the professional star rating.
+The lens was discontinued in late 2023.

 HD DA* 16-50mm F2.8 ED PLM AW

-The Pentax smc DA* 16-50mm F2.8 ED AL (IF) SDM is a professional standard zoom lens for Pentax K-mount APS-C DSLR bodies.
+The Pentax HD DA* 16-50mm F2.8 ED PLM AW is a professional standard zoom lens for Pentax K-mount APS-C DSLR bodies.
 Development was announced on 25th May 2020, officially product name announced on October 25, 2021, launched on July 15, 2021 and first shipped in August 2021.
+As a replacement for the poorly regarded earlier version, it featured a new pulse linear motor (PLM) focusing motor design and refined optical structure, largely alleviating issues with the prior version.
+As a result of these changes the lens gained 147 grams and 18.5mm in length over its predecessor.